 Restricted assets consist primarily of cash held by a bank trustee for debt service payments and managed pursuant to the bond indenture.
-In accordance with the bond indentures and state statutes, authorized investments consist of obligations of the U.S. Treasury, agencies and instrumentalities, investment contracts, commercial paper, repurchase agreements and money market mutual funds.
+In accordance with the bond indentures and state statutes, authorized investments consist of obligations of the U.S. Treasury, agencies and instrumentalities, investment contracts, commercial paper, repurchase agreements and money market accounts.

-The carrying amounts of the Authority's investments in money market mutual funds reported as cash equivalents at December 31, 2009, amounted to \$3,593,397 and is included in restricted cash.
-Carrying amounts approximate market value for the Authority's investments.
-The money market mutual funds are rated AAA and the average maturity is 52 days.
+The carrying amounts of the Authority's investments in money market accounts reported as cash equivalents at December 31, 2010 and 2009, were \$2,161,438 and \$3,593,397, respectively, and are included in restricted cash.
+Carrying amounts approximate fair value for the Authority's investments.